 Have you heard about the Instant Pot?
 Recipes that make use of this small kitchen appliance keep popping up in my Facebook feed, particularly from recipe developer Becky Striepe, the voice behind the Glue and Glitter website.
 It was her praise for this electric pressure cooker that got my attention, so I asked her a few questions about this tool, which seems to be a smart, time-saving machine to have in the kitchen.

 MNN: What does the instant pot do and why is it so great?

 Becky Striepe: This is my first pressure cooker, but what I like about the Instant Pot or IP is that it's electric (not stovetop), and it's easy to use.
 Pressure cookers have always intimidated me, but the IP was super simple.
 Just dial in your setting and time, and walk away.
 It's also a multi-pot, meaning that it has other functions.
 It slow cooks, sautes, and makes yogurt, too.
 I make soy yogurt in mine all the time!

 What kinds of things can you do with it?

 You can use it to make anything you'd make in any other pressure cooker or slow cooker, and there's the yogurt function that I mentioned above.
 I use it most to steam veggies quickly and to cook grains.
 I thought I'd use it to make beans from scratch a lot, but my kid is on a beans strike, so I haven't been making them much.

-What would you use it to make for a snowy weekend?
+What would you use it to make for a weekend when you're stuck inside?

 Tamales!
-Snowy weekends are so boring, tamales would be a nice project, and I bet they'd steam up super quickly in the IP.
+They would be a nice project, and I bet they'd steam up super quickly in the IP.